RobinM2022/alx-low_level_programming/0x0B-malloc_free/README.md

 	File 1-strdup.c has a function that returns a pointer to a newly allocated space in memory, which contains a copy of the string given as a parameter.

+	File 2-str_concat.c has a function that concatenates two strings.